Information

 Is the capital city of Saint Katherine Markaz and a natural protectorate in the South Sinai Governorate in Sinai inEgypt.
 It is located at the outskirts of El-Tur Mountains Province at an elevation of 1586 m 120 km away from Nuweiba, at the foot of Mount Sinai and the Saint Catherine's Monastery.

-Saint Catherine City is one of the newest cities in Egypt, with all amenities of a modern place: there are several schools, including a high school, a hospital, police and fire brigade, a range of hotels, Post Office, Telephone Center, bank and all other important establishments.
 The city's oldest settlement is Wadi El Sybaiya, east of the city's monastery, where the Roman soldiers, whose descendants the Jebeliya are, were accommodated.
 It started growing into a city after the tarmac road was completed in the 1980s and the tourist trade begun.
 Many of the nomad Bedouins moved to small settlements around the city's monastery, which collectively make up St. Katherine's City.

 Saint Catherine is the capital city of the Municipality of Saint Katherine includes these outlying areas as well.
 The city's monastery lies in Wadi el Dier, opposite Wadi Raha (Wadi Muka’das, the Holy Valley).
 Mt Sinai (Jebel Musa) can be reached from the monastery or, alternatively, from Wadi el Arbain where the Rock of Moses (Hajar Musa) and the Monastery of the Forty Martyrs are.